jo-makar/esp8266-toolbox/README.md

 # Hardware
 This software was intended for use with the common eight-pin ESP-12, though it will work with any ESP8266 module with only minor modifications.

+# SMTP client framework
+A simple SMTP client for sending mails and texts is available in smtp/.

+Currently only supporting non-SSL/TLS SMTP providers (eg SMTP2GO).

+Internally designed using a clean state-machine (ie asynchronously push/pull data) to conceal the callbacks used by the SDK and simplify porting to other systems.

 # Logging framework
 A logging framework akin to Linux's syslog(3) is available via log.h.